 Ten benefits of using trekking poles

 We used to laugh at trekkers using trekking poles in the late 80s and 90s.
 However, I started using trekking poles from 2004 and have found them extremely helpful.
 Now I cannot imagine trekking without my hiking poles.
 I have learned that they are convenient and useful while on extended treks.

 1. Helps in maintaining a constant pace

 Getting into a rhythm can help you get past may kilometers with a trekking pole – be it on relatively easy or demanding terrain.
 One gets into a steady hiking pattern after a few short minutes of starting the trek, and it helps maintain a constant pace.
 Having trekking poles can help add an element to the groove while keeping you focused.

 2. It provides a boost on ascends.

 The legs have to work very hard while going uphill for an extended period.

-Utilizing the hiking poles can help to boost yourself on the uphill with your arms, and it takes some stress off your leg muscles while giving your arms some exercise as well.
+Utilizing the hiking poles can help boost yourself on the uphill with your arms, and it takes some stress off your leg muscles while giving your arms some exercise.
 In addition, it can help you save some energy and cover more ground.

 3. Save your knees on downhills

 Being a person who is 193cm in height, the downhills were all right during my younger days.
 However, I started to have aching knees and sore legs after extended descends when I reached my 40s when I started using the poles.
 It helped tremendously to absorb the continuous pounding my knees had to take on each step.
 I have learned how to spread the strain to my arms using the poles and ease the weight on my joints.
 The bars also help with stability on significant steps and steep sections of the trail.